Quantitative Insights into Large Language Model Usage and Trust in Academia: An Empirical Study: Related Works

-Academic communities adhere to traditional principles, with prominent journals such as \textit{Nature} and \textit{Science} addressing AI regulation in research \cite{nature2024aipolicies, science2024aipolicies}.
-Major computer science conferences like Association for the Advancement of Artificial Intelligence conference \cite{aaai2024aipolicies}, International Conference on Machine Learning \cite{icml2024aipolicies}, and Conference on Neural Information Processing Systems \cite{neurips2024aipolicies} have increasingly focused on the ethical implications, misinformation, and regulatory aspects of LM, reflecting the growing consensus on the need for robust AI governance.
+Other academic communities have adhered to more traditional principles, with prominent journals such as \textit{Nature} and \textit{Science} regulating AI usage in research \cite{nature2024aipolicies, science2024aipolicies}.
+Major conferences in computer science like the International Conference on Machine Learning (ICML) \cite{icml2024aipolicies}, Association for the Advancement of Artificial Intelligence conference (AAAI) \cite{aaai2024aipolicies}, and the Conference on Neural Information Processing Systems (NeurIPS) \cite{neurips2024aipolicies} have focused on the ethical implications, misinformation, and regulatory aspects of LLM, reflecting the growing consensus of AI governance.